buddi56/Pixel_Experience_device_Realme_RMX1831/README.md

-# Pixel Experience and Pixel Experience Plus
+# Pixel Experience Plus and EvolutionX

 The Realme U1 (codenames _"RMX1831"_ and _"RMX1833"_ ) is a mid-range smartphone from Realme, announced in November 2018.